dlebansais/LargeList/README.md

 * When the .NET documentation specifies different names for a method parameter between an interface and its implementation, the name is identical.
 When the .NET actual implementation use a yet different name (this can be seen in exception messages, where the parameter name appears) the LargeList implementation use the same name as documented.
 * In the case of FindLastIndex, the .NET documentation does not match the implementation.
 LargeList chooses a consistent choice that often will match the documentation but is not backward compatible with .NET

 If backward compatibility is an issue, the code can be recompiled in STRICT mode.
 In this mode, everything is the same as .NET except the type of indexes.
-Note that you must recompile yourself, downloaded binaries do <i>not</i> use STRICT mode.
+Note that you must recompile yourself, downloaded binaries do *not* use STRICT mode.

 ## STRICT mode
 To recompile in STRICT mode (as close as possible to .NET for compatibility with existing code), open the project properties, select the "Build" tab and replace "CODE_ANALYSIS" with "CODE_ANALYSIS;STRICT" in the conditional compilation symbols.

 # Examples
 To use LargeList:
-* Download [the lastest library](/Release/x64/LargeList.NET-4-5-2.x64.dll) and save it with the name 'LargeList.dll' somewhere convenient in your project files.
+* Download [the lastest release](https://github.com/dlebansais/LargeList/releases/download/1.0.0.3/LargeList.dll) and save it with the name 'LargeList.dll' somewhere convenient in your project files.
 * In the Solution Explorer of Visual Studio, right-click on your project and select `Add` / `Reference...`
 * Select the `Browse` panel and click the `Browse...` button.
 Then select LargeList.dll.
 * Add code similar to this in your project.